greenorbitspace/hub/userguide/content/en/docs/handbook/10_Knowledge_and_Collaboration/src/getting-started-with-notion-a-how-to-guide.md

 ---
-title: 'Getting Started with Notion: A How-To Guide'
+title: 'Getting Started With Notion: A How To Guide'
 linkTitle: 'Getting Started with Notion: A How-To Guide'
 date: '2025-04-29T17:10:00Z'
 weight: 1